 If your bookshelves are doing double duty for other storage, too, a good set of organization tools is necessary.
 You can arrange your books using one of the methods above and hide papers, electronics, toys, and any other items behind uniform containers.

 Use magazine files to help wrangle your favorite magazines and old tax returns.
-Baskets on bottom shelves allow others to find toys or phone chargers.
+Baskets on bottom shelves allow others to find toys or phone chargers, says Apartment Therapy.
 You can even use these items as makeshift bookends to keep everything in place.

 The art of bookshelf organizing